07 November 2025

 "Where there is matter, there is geometry."
 (Johannes Kepler, "Concerning the More Certain Fundamentals of Astrology", 1601)

-"Geometry is one and eternal shining in the mind of God."
-(Johannes Kepler, "Conversation with the Sidereal Messenger" [an open letter to Galileo Galilei] 1610)
+"Geometry is one and eternal shining in the mind of God.
+That share in it accorded to men is one of the reasons that Man is the image of God."
+(Johannes Kepler, "Conversation with the Sidereal Messenger" ["Dissertatio cum Nuncio Sidereo"], [open letter to Galileo Galilei] 1610)

 "Thus the analysis of angular sections involves geometric and arithmetic secrets which hitherto have been penetrated by no one."
 (François Viète, cca 1615)